 |Expiration||Frozen: see packaging label (usually more than 3 months)

-✔ Raised free-range all-year-round in the beautiful and clean hills of Tokachi, Hokkaido.
+✔ Raised free-range all-year-round on mineral-rich soil.
 They grow up healthy and happy, basking in the sun and running around freely.

 ✔ No factory farming!
 Humanely raised and treated with respect.
 The pigs live a much longer and happier life than other general farms.

 |Breeding||All year 100% free-range pasture-raised|